Year 10 Wednesday F-Block Electives

 - Critical & Creative Thinking

 The aim of the Dromana College Cycling Program is to foster a cycling culture to enable students to gain valuable skills and knowledge about cycling and racing, and to provide challenging and positive experiences for participants.
-A limit of 20 students will be accepted into the program, due to staffing limitations.
+A maximum of 30 students from Years 9 and 10 can be accepted into the program, due to staffing limitations.
 Students would improve on basic, intermediate and advanced off road riding skills through theory and practical sessions.
 Students need to apply and need to be accepted to the program.

 Students would do the following activities: